 - 1. The bell is used to communicate with the competitors.
 One of the members of the Ground Jury is in charge of the bell and responsible for its use.
-The bell is used: - 1.1. to give permission to the competitors to enter the arena when the course is ready for their inspection (Article 202) and to signal that the inspection time is over. - 1.2. to give the signal to start and to activate a 45 second countdown which should be shown on the time equipment on the scoreboard or on another display beside the arena.
+The bell is used: - 1.1. to give permission to the competitors to enter the arena when the course is ready for their inspection (Article 202.1) and to signal that the inspection time is over. - 1.2. to give the signal to start and to activate a 45 second countdown which should be shown on the time equipment on the scoreboard or on another display beside the arena.
 The 45 second countdown sets the time that the Athlete can spare before commencing their round.
-The Ground Jury has the right to interrupt the 45 second countdown if unforeseen circumstances occur.
-Incidents such as but not limited to, disobediences occurring between the signal to start and up until the moment the Athlete/Horse combination crosses the starting line in the correct direction, are not penalised.
-However in the event of a fall of an athlete and/or Horse at any time from the moment the athlete/horse combination enters the competition arena up until the moment they cross the starting line in the correct direction, whether or not the signal to start has been given, the combination will not be permitted to start in the round or Competition in question and the bell must be rung accordingly.
+The Ground Jury has the right to interrupt the 45 second countdown if unforeseen circumstance occurs.
+Incidents such as but not limited to. disobediences occurring between the signal to start and up until the moment the Athlete/Horse combination crosses the starting line in the correct direction, are not penalised.
+However, in the event of a fall of an Athlete and/or Horse at any time from the moment the athlete/horse combination enters the competition arena up until the moment they cross the starting line in the correct direction, whether or not the signal to start has been given, the combination must be checked by the event's medical service (or by a medical doctor if the event's medical service is not available).
+In the event of falling prior to starting their round, the Ground Jury may give the athlete a later starting position if considered necessary.
 After the start bell has been rung crossing the starting line in the correct direction for a second time before jumping the first obstacle, is counted as disobedience.
-However, under special circumstances at indoor events only. the Ground Jury has the right not to activate the start or to cancel the starting procedure and give a new signal to start and restart the countdown.
-Refer to Art 224 Falls - 1.3. to stop a competitor for any reason or following an unforeseen incident, and to signal to the competitor to continue the round after an interruption (Article 233). - 1.4. to indicate to the competitor that an obstacle knocked down following a disobedience has been replaced (Article 233). - 1.5. to indicate by prolonged and repeated ringing that the competitor has been eliminated. - 2.
-If the competitor does not obey the signal to stop, they may be eliminated at the discretion of the Ground Jury (Article 241 except where specifically provided under Article 233).
+However, under special circumstances at indoor events only, the Ground Jury has the right not to activate the start or to cancel the starting procedure and give a new signal to start and restart the countdown.

+Refer to Art 224 Falls.

+- 1.3. to stop a competitor for any reason or following an unforeseen incident, and to signal to the competitor to continue the round after an interruption (Article 233). - 1.4. to indicate to the competitor that an obstacle knocked down following a disobedience has been replaced (Article 233). - 1.5. to indicate by prolonged and repeated ringing that the competitor has been eliminated. - 2.
+If the competitor does not obey the signal to stop, they may be eliminated at the discretion of the Ground Jury (Article 241.4.4.5 except where specifically provided under Article 233).

-3. If, after an interruption, the competitor starts and jumps or attempts to jump without waiting for the bell to ring, the competitor will be eliminated (Article 241).
+3. If, after an interruption, the competitor starts and jumps or attempts to jump without waiting for the bell to ring, the competitor will be eliminated (Article 241.3.3.14).